waepoints/waepointstandards-documentation/outline.md

 ### Permanence System Commands

-… Modiphize/Modiphaze… effects… to/with/as/is/are… modiphases…, … Modiphizing/Modiphazing the effects of the success…, … Do/perform the… system command(s) (for)…  with/as modiphases/(an) actual change(s)/(a) real change(s)… (if they’ll succeed/if they’ll be successful)…, … Cancel the anchoring..., (Re)Do/(Re)Perform The Essential Anchoring For...,
+… Modiphize/Modiphaze… effects… to/with/as/is/are… modiphases…, … Modiphizing/Modiphazing the effects of the success…, … Do/perform the… system command(s) (for)…  with/as modiphases/(an) actual change(s)/(a) real change(s)… (if they’ll succeed/if they’ll be successful)…, … (Re)Disanchor..., … Cancel the anchoring..., (Re)Do/(Re)Perform The Essential Anchoring For...,

 ### Declaring System Commands